Fujiko Mine: Personality

 While Fujiko is not part of Lupin's gang, she often participates in their exploits either as a partner or a competitor.
 Her main tactic is to stick with Lupin and company until the plunder is made available, then double-cross her colleagues.
 Frequently, as the very definition of a femme fatale, she finds it necessary to betray Lupin to get close to the enemy, then after ingratiating herself into his trust will acquire the swag and escape (rarely, she will help to extricate Lupin, Goemon and Jigen from capture or any deadly trouble she put them into, as if to atone).
 Fujiko is also known to provide law enforcement (particularly Lupin's nemesis Inspector Zenigata) with information and assistance in order to gain her own freedom.
 At one point, Fujiko was made Zenigata's replacement on the ICPO's Lupin operation, but this was a cover for her to get into a secret vault.

-Of this two-faced nature Lupin is surprisingly forgiving.
-In the 1999 television movie Da Capo of Love: Fujiko’s Unlucky Days, Lupin carefully treats the amnesiatic Fujiko, hoping she gets better as he "looks forward to her betrayals".
+Lupin is surprisingly forgiving of her two-faced nature.
+In the 1999 television movie Da Capo of Love: Fujiko's Unlucky Days, Lupin carefully treats the amnesiatic Fujiko, hoping she gets better as he "looks forward to her betrayals".